A Brief SEO History

 When first launched, search engines were erratic, unorganized, and unreliable.
-Businesses quickly discovered the importance of search results and then employed creative tactics to boost their sites’ rankings.
+Businesses quickly discovered the importance of search results and then used black hat SEO tactics to boost their sites’ rankings.

-Since search engines utilize content to determine the context of a given page, marketers began saturating their sites with content – even if the content was worthless.
-Today, Google uses algorithms to “grade” the value of articles based on structure, the sequence of words, and even punctuation.
-Marketers must now create content their audience wants to consume.
+Since search engines use content to determine the context of a given page, marketers began saturating their sites with content – even if the content was worthless.
+Today, Google uses an algorithm to “grade” the value of website content based on over 200 ranking signals.
+Marketers must now create helpful content relevant to their audience.

 Unfortunately, even with today’s new SEO standards, business owners should be wary of SEO scam artists.
 Many scammers insist on selling the same tired tactics to unsuspecting companies, making promises that they simply can’t keep.